This blog was created with some reluctance.

-During my wife's pregnancy with our oldest child, I often felt at odds with how to deal with my own anxieties while also trying to be a supportive partner to her.
+During my wife's pregnancy with our first child, I felt at odds dealing with my own anxieties while also trying to be a supportive and encouraging partner.

 After all, what pregnant woman wants listen to her husband complain about fatigue and phantom symptoms?

-An agent showed interest, but quickly followed up with "You, know, you should start a blog!"
+An agent showed interest, and quickly followed with "You know, you should start a blog!"

 A what?
 A blog?

-I started MenGetPregnantToo.com the next day with a post about being clipped:
+I started MenGetPregnantToo.com the next day, with a post called The End of Fertility.

 Where parenting is concerned, there is no false labour.
-Period.
-(The 'u' isn't a typo, I'm Canadian, dude.)
+(The 'u' isn't a typo, I'm Canadian.)

-Since its inception, the site has been recognized and lauded (Reader's Digest Canada—to mention one such accolade—called it one of the country's best parenting blogs - the only dad on the list).
+Since its inception, the site has been recognized by Reader's Digest Canada as one of the country's best parenting blogs - the only dad on the list.

-I have also grown as a parenting writer and columnist, appearing regularly as a contributor on radio and television and also authoring a weekly column "Questions Parents Ask" for Lifeworks.com, which is carried by their sites in Canada, the U.S., and the U.K.
+I have also grown as a parenting writer and columnist, appearing regularly as a contributor on radio and television, and have also authored a weekly column "Questions Parents Ask", which was published Canada, the U.S., and the U.K.

 That column won the Platinum Marcom Award as part of the three-person blogger team at Lifeworks.com.